IBMDevConnect/kube_ICP/Handson/Helm_Workshop.md

 ```
    Steps 5,6 is required if server version is not printed in step 4

-5. Execute ```bx cs cluster``` to get the list of clusters available in your account.
+5. Execute ```bx cs clusters``` to get the list of clusters available in your account.
 If there is no cluster reported then create one by login to Bluemix console.

 6. Execute ```bx cs cluster-config <cluster name>```,